fgamador/lifetimekata/exercises/01_lifetimes_needed/README.md

 ## Okay, why can't we just ban that case?

 Your next thought might be "OK, surely all references of this type are unsound; lets just disallow them".
-It would be worth being specific about what this ban is.
-The simplest ban would be "no references in function parameters", but that might just be a little excessive (and entirely destructive to how useful Rust is).
+Well, what exactly would such a ban look like?
+The simplest version would be "no references in function parameters", but that would outlaw too many valid and useful programs.

-A more sensible ban which would cover this case would be: "Any function with more than one reference input may not return a reference (or something containing a reference)".
-This avoids the problem we've seen of being unclear on where a reference is coming from.
-It would ban the above example.
+A more sensible ban could be: "Any function with more than one reference parameter may not return a reference (or something containing a reference)".
+This avoids the problem we've seen of being unclear on where a reference is coming from, and it would ban the above example.

 But, how ergonomic would that be?
-What if you wanted a function like:
+What if you wanted a function like this:

 ``` rust,ignore
 fn only_if_greater(number: &i32, greater_than: &i32) -> Option<&i32> {